On voting

 What can I do in $NON_SWING_STATE?

-This opens the door to vote swapping.
-If Dave the Democrat lives in a decided state (e.g. DC) and has a third-party friend Trent in a swing state (who prefers Democrat to Republican), they can arrange a swap: Trent votes Democrat and Dave votes third-party, both are happier.
-This is legal in the U.S., but requires trust to function.
+Swap your vote.
+Due to the two-party system, there are only two candidates ever “worth” voting for in expected value terms.
+But some people vote third-party anyway, presumably to “rage against the dying of the light,” as my friend put it.
+This opens the door to vote swapping: if Dave the Democrat lives in DC and his third-party friend Trent lives in Pennsylvania (and prefers Democrat to Republican), they can arrange a swap.
+Trent votes Democrat, Dave votes third-party, both are happier.
+This is legal in the U.S., but of course requires trust to work.

 Conclusion